ARTICLES

 Shikajo / Editor Maya Nakamura

-Born in Miyagi Prefecture.
+Originally from Miyagi Prefecture.
 She transitioned from being an editor for a gourmet media outlet to a hunter.
-Known by the nickname "Shikajo Mayamon" (Deer Girl Mayamon), she operates under the motto of savoring life respectfully, handling the entire process from hunting deer to butchering the meat.
+Known by the nickname "Shikajo Mayamon," she is dedicated to the motto of taking life deliciously, handling the entire process from hunting deer to butchering the meat.
 She is also active as a freelance editor, designing logos and pamphlets, writing, and planning and managing events.